art-weinstein/pigLatin/README.md

 Expected Output: `true`

-Describe: space()
+Describe: letterConsonant()

-Test: "It will check that there is a space within the string."
+Test: "It will check that the word is a consonant."
-Code: space("he is");
+Code: letterConsonant("b");
 Expected Output: `true`